 Students in MATH 16 study and apply essential study skills needed to succeed in mathematics and other mathematics-related courses.
-Techniques to reduce math and test anxiety, note-taking skills, time management, study techniques, and math test-taking skills are emphasized.
+Techniques are introduced to reduce math anxiety, improve note-taking skills, manage time effectively, employ effective study techniques, and practice sound math test-taking skills.
 This course is recommended for students taking their first developmental math course.
+(Cross-listed as IS 16)